jeffoconnorau/AGMPowerCLI/README.md

 -filtervalue id>10000     -->  filter on objects where the ID is greater than 10000 -filtervalue appname~smalldb   -->  fuzzy search for appname like smalldb,  so you could get SmallDb, smalldb1, smalldbold.

+#### Get-AGMApplication

+Fetch Applications to get their ID, protection status, host info.
+In this example we know that smalldb3 is a unique value.

+Get-AGMApplication -keyword smalldb3